gyulanemeth/bluefox.email/docs/pricing.md

 - **Standard Pricing:** 3,000 free sends
 - **BYO SES Pricing:** 6,000 free sends

-These credits are added to your account upon registration and can be used anytime within the year.
-They work alongside the AWS SES free tier if you use BYO SES (which grants 1,500 free sends per month for 12 months).
+These sends are added to your account upon registration and can be used anytime within the year.

 ## Send Packs